Buprenorphine Hydrochloride + Naloxone Hydrochloride

 After Using SUBOXONE SUBLINGUAL FILM

-If you stop taking SUBOXONE SUBLINGUAL FILM and restart your opiate use, you are at risk of being more sensitive to opiates,
+If you stop taking SUBOXONE SUBLINGUAL FILM and restart your opioid use, you are at risk of being more sensitive to opioids,

 which could be dangerous.
-You should talk to your doctor if you commence using opiates again.
+You should talk to your doctor if you commence using opioids again.

 SUBOXONE SUBLINGUAL FILM contains a narcotic that can be a target for people who abuse prescription medicines or street drugs.